 The New School of San Francisco’s lottery is open to all families with children eligible to enter kindergarten.
-Students must be 5 years old on or before September 1, 2018, to be eligible to attend.
-For 2018-19, we will be accepting 46 kindergarten students.
-The enrollment period begins in early November, with the release of our application, tours of the school, and parent meetings.
-Applications are due March 2, 2017.
+Students must be 5 years old on or before September 1, to be eligible to attend.

 + What is the enrollment timeline?

-- Early October: Tour + Open House registration process goes live
+- Mid October: Tour + Open House registration process goes live

 + What is required to apply?

-Our application -- which will go live in early November -- is all you need to apply to the school.
+Our application is all you need to apply to the school.
 Once admitted and as part of the registration process, we will need proof of residency as preference is given to families living within the San Francisco city limits.